amfaber/Andreas-Malthe-Faber-resume/README.md

 ## Performance, numpy and pandas
 As much of my work on my Master's Thesis deals with fairly large data quantities (>5Gb), delegating these tasks to libraries written in something more performant than python is critical.
 Through this work, and the performance critical-algorithm challenges from Kattis, I have become very conscious of whether hot loops are delegated to faster libraries or running in (slow) native python.
 I also have experience with profiling a script and optimizing the hottest parts for a better runtime.

-## Bachelors project
-I initially learned python through use on my Bachelors Thesis.
-However, this was before I took the time to properly acquaint myself with git and github, and thus most of the code is lost on a server I no longer have access to.

 # Rust
 Python is a fantastic multi-tool, but I have at various times run into the limitation of its slow runtime.
 Usually, this can be alleviated by using appropriate libraries.
 However, I have recently become more and more interested in writing the code critical code directly in a performant language.
 When choosing which performant langauge to learn, I had heard only good things about Rust and its community, and thus decided to dedicate some time to learning the language.